 High-nitrogen ferrochrome is created by adding 0.75% of nitrogen to the different grades of ferrochrome.
 This nitrogen-rich alloy is used for manufacturing high-chromium cast steels having a coarse crystalline structure.
 The nitrogen content produces refined grains and adds strength to the finished product.

 Foundry-grade ferrochrome containing around 62-66% chromium and almost 5% carbon is used for producing cast irons.

 Ferrochrome powder is used in the field of powder metallurgy.

 Ferrochrome slag is a chemically stable substance.
 It is used in road construction and civil engineering as well as in the production of refractory materials.

 Ferrochrome is used in the production of Ferrochrome lignosulfonate.
-Ferrochrome lignosulfonate is used in various water-based systems to control flow of materials at high levels of temperature as well as to reduce the ill effects of mud and clay contamination.
-Ferrochrome lignosulfonate operates well in gypsum, fresh water, lime and salt water fluids.
+Ferrochrome lignosulfonate is used in various water-based systems to control the flow of materials at high levels of temperature as well as to reduce the ill effects of mud and clay contamination.
+Ferrochrome lignosulfonate operates well in gypsum, fresh water, lime, and salt water fluids.